ROBOTS, CAN THEY TAKE OVER?

 Could this single cell organism be used in robotic controls?

-Perhaps as presented in this article, without DNA, the ability to replicate, as replication is something that would disrupt the programming a robot is
+Perhaps as presented in this article, without DNA, the ability to replicate, as replication is something that would disrupt the programming a robot is intended to have.

 The Zetas describe this process of early life.